A

 kemse see chemise

-kerchief medieval to end of 16th century.
-A draped head covering.
+kerchief A draped veil head covering.

 kercher see kerchief

-knightly girdle mid 14th to 1420 belt worn by male and female alike
+knightly girdle mid 14th to 1420 belt worn by male and

-made of metal clasps joined together and fastened in front by an ornamental
+female alike made of metal clasps joined together and fastened

-buckle or clasp.
-Worn on the hips, not the waist, over the gipon or
+not the waist, over the gipon or cote-hardie but

-cote-hardie but only by nobility.
+only by nobility.

-knop Medieval button or tassel, usually decorative.
+knop medieval button or tassel, usually decorative.

 L

-lace woven or plaited braid
+lace woven or plaited braid like shoelace used for trimming

 liripipe 1350 to end of 15th century.
 Long trailing tippet